anetteee/shortStoriesReactNative/README.md

 ## Apollo Client

-The Apollo Client is mostly used to manage the data by GraphQL, as in project 3.
-In this project we have also included the use of cache which reduces the number of fetches from the database.
+The Apollo Client is mostly used to manage the data by GraphQL.
+Use of cache is also included which reduces the number of fetches from the database.
 The cache is updated with updateQuery to contain both the previous results and the new, and this merged list is returned as the results of the fetchMore query.

 ## State management - Recoil